How to Live Stream Remotely without Wifi or Ethernet in 2024

 Network Bonding

-Another reliable method is network bonding, which is also known as cellular bonding.
+Another reliable method is network bonding, also known as cellular bonding.
 This method uses dedicated hardware devices to combine multiple network connections into one faster, more robust connection.

 These bonding devices can combine Ethernet connections, cell networks (via Wi-Fi hotspots), and USB cell network dongles.
 Typically, you mount the hardware device on top of your camera and connect it to the HDMI or SDI output.
 Connections then happen between the various networks.